trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > **:bookmark: [Set and pass Host header only with $host variable - Reverse Proxy - P2](#beginner-set-and-pass-host-header-only-with-host-variable)**

 The `Host` header tells the webserver which virtual host to use (if set up).
-You can even have the same virtual host using several aliases (= domains and wildcard-domains).
+You can even have the same virtual host using several aliases (domains and wildcard-domains).
 This why the host header exists.
 The host header specifies which website or web application should process an incoming HTTP request.

 In NGINX, `$host` equals `$http_host`, lowercase and without the port number (if present), except when `HTTP_HOST` is absent or is an empty value.
-In that case, `$host` equals the value of the `server_name` directive of the server which processed the request
+In that case, `$host` equals the value of the `server_name` directive of the server which processed the request.

+But look at this:

+  > _An unchanged "Host" request header field can be passed with `$http_host`.
+However, if this field is not present in a client request header then nothing will be passed.
+In such a case it is better to use the `$host` variable - its value equals the server name in the "Host" request header field or the primary server name if this field is not present._

 For example, if you set `Host: MASTER:8080`, `$host` will be "master" (while `$http_host` will be `MASTER:8080` as it just reflects the whole header).